RoboJackets/robocup-software/docs/source/utilities.rst

 --------------------------------------------------
 We use cmake and ninja.
 We prefer using clang as the C++ compiler compared to gcc, but either will work.
-Most of the details on the high-level construction of out build system can been ascertained by reading the root ``CMakeLists.txt``.
+Most of the details on the high-level construction of our build system can been ascertained by reading the root ``CMakeLists.txt``.
 If you are adding a new C++ file, it is best to just follow the existing format by reading through ``CMakeLists.txt`` in the relevant directories.